Nanoanalytics

 Improving mobility in InAs quantum wells on GaAs substrate

-Researchers in Germany have reported improved mobility in indium arsenide (InAs) quantum wells (QWs) on gallium arsenide (GaAs) substrates, particularly at cryogenic temperatures less than 120K, from a surface smoothing technique used during molecular beam epitaxy (MBE).
-The team from Humboldt-Universität zu Berlin, Institut Kurz GmbH, and Paul-Drude-Institut für Festkörperelektronik, comment: “With the introduction of the surface smoothing, GaAs substrates thus replace InP substrates as a less-expensive and superior alternative.”
-More…
+Featured in Semiconductor Today: Researchers in Germany have reported improved mobility in indium arsenide (InAs) quantum wells (QWs) on gallium arsenide (GaAs) substrates, particularly at cryogenic temperatures less than 120K, from a surface smoothing technique used during molecular beam epitaxy (MBE).
+The team from Humboldt-Universität zu Berlin, Institut Kurz GmbH, and Paul-Drude-Institut für Festkörperelektronik, see their achievements as particularly interesting for quantum information processing.

 Carrier diffusion length in GaN revisited